 Socialisation and Habituation

-For puppies up to the age of 16 weeks old, it is crucial that they spend plenty of time in safe environments where they can experience positive social interactions with both people and other dogs, and where they are gently exposed and become habituated to a wide range of sights, sounds, smells, tastes, textures and experiences, such as spending time at home on their own.
-As puppies get older, they start to approach anything unfamiliar with more caution, viewing unfamiliar ‘things’ and situations as potential threats to their safety and well-being.
-This means that a puppy is more likely to react fearfully, and potentially aggressively, when exposed to situations, people, dogs, other animals and any non-living stimuli with which they did not gain experience when they were younger.
+When puppies are between 3 and 12 weeks of age, this is an especially important early socialisation developmental period for them, during which time it is crucial that they spend plenty of time in safe environments where they can experience positive social interactions with both people and other dogs, and where they are gently exposed and become habituated to a wide range of sights, sounds, smells, tastes, textures and experiences, such as spending time on their own, so that they learn that all of these things are safe and normal and nothing to be worried about.
+Between the ages of around 8 to 12 weeks, puppies start to approach the unfamiliar with more caution, and they are more likely to perceive ‘things’ and situations they have not encoutered before as potential threats to their safety and well-being.
+Careful socialisation and habituation up to the age of 12 weeks (and beyond), is essential in helping to avoid young dogs feeling and reacting fearfully, and potentially aggressively, when exposed to situations, people, dogs, other animals and any non-living things with which they did not gain experience when they were younger.

 Early socialisation and habituation is so important to your puppy’s development that it absolutely must not be delayed.
 Waiting until puppy has settled in at home, or has had all their vaccinations before you start, means losing irretrievably valuable time, which could make the difference between your puppy developing into a relaxed, confident, friendly and adaptable adult, or one who for the rest of their life is anxious, uncertain, fearful and has difficulty coping with change.
 Obviously your puppy mustn't go on the ground outdoors or interact with unvaccinated dogs until their primary vaccination course is complete, but they can travel in the car, you can carry them or put them in a buggy when you are walking out and about, and there are lots of helpful activities you can start at home.